jmtalarn/rak-a-kart/README.md

 ### `npm start`

 Runs the app in the development mode.<br>

+>Also runs `concurrently` a dummy backend endpoint to simulate the payment procedure.

+>The backend runs on port 3001 by default and it is properly configured in the `package.json` file to be proxied by the React frontend app.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>